Vickylamiel/GoogleApp/README.md

 2. Search Section component
 3. Footer component

-These major compoments have sub components inside as I've listed the src folder
+These major compoments have sub components inside as I've listed the src folder.